-Each equity award granted in 2016 vests over a three-year period, provided that, with respect to performance stock awards the performance criteria have been satisfied at the end of the three-year performance period.
-The compensation committee believes that granting equity awards with three-year vesting periods creates a substantial retention incentive and also encourages the named executive officers to focus on the company's long-term business objectives and stock performance.
+Each equity award granted in 2017 vests over a three-year period, provided that, with respect to performance stock awards the performance criteria have been satisfied at the end of the three-year performance period.
+The compensation committee believes that granting equity awards with three-year vesting periods creates a substantial retention incentive and encourages the named executive officers to focus on the company's long-term business objectives and stock performance.

-Each time vested restricted stock unit and performance stock award was granted with dividend equivalent rights only to the extent the employee vests in the underlying restricted stock unit or performance stock award.
+Each time-vested restricted stock unit and performance stock award accumulate dividend equivalent rights through the service or performance period and are paid only to the extent the employee vests in the underlying restricted stock unit or performance stock award.
 The compensation committee believes that granting stock units with dividend equivalent rights helps align the interests of the named executive officers with the interests of the shareholders of a utility holding company who, in many cases, purchase and retain the stock of the holding company based on the dividends that the holding company consistently pays.
 Dividends have also historically been an important component of our total shareholder return.

-If the executive's employment is terminated as a result of a change in control event (other than for cause, death or disability) or the executive terminates his or her employment for good reason, in each case, within two years following the change in control, each restricted stock unit and performance stock award will vest upon termination of employment free of restrictions.
-The compensation committee believes that the vesting of equity awards permits executives whose employment will be terminated as a result of the change in control to share in the value that they created for shareholders at the same time that the shareholders recognize that value upon a change in control if the executive's employment is terminated as a result of the change in control (other than for cause, death or disability) or the executive terminates his or her employment for good reason, in each case, within two years after the change in control.
-The performance period under the performance stock awards will also end and the performance criteria will be adjusted to account for the shortened performance period as provided in the performance stock award agreements.
+If the executive's employment is terminated because of a change in control event (other than for cause, death or disability) or the executive terminates his or her employment for good reason, in each case, within two years following the change in control, each restricted stock unit and performance stock award will vest upon termination of employment free of restrictions.
+The compensation committee believes that the vesting of equity awards permits executives whose employment will be terminated as a result of the change in control to share in the value that they created for shareholders at the same time that the shareholders recognize that value upon a change in control.
+The performance period under the performance stock awards granted in 2015-2017 will also end and the performance criteria will be adjusted to account for the shortened performance period as provided in the performance stock award agreements.

-For our performance stock awards issued in 2014 for the period 2014 to 2016, the performance criteria applicable to the named executive officers in 2014 who were granted performance stock awards included total shareholder return relative to a defined peer group, GSWC's water segment operating expense level and ASUS cumulative net earnings criteria.
+For our performance stock awards issued in 2015 for the period 2015 to 2017, the performance criteria applicable to the named executive officers in 2015 who were granted performance stock awards included total shareholder return relative to a defined peer group, GSWC's water segment operating expense level, ASUS cumulative net earnings criteria and ASUS new base acquisition success rate.
 The compensation committee defined for each named executive officer the proportion of performance stock awards allocated to each performance criteria based on their role within the company.
-In March 2017, the compensation committee certified the company's performance against the performance conditions for the 2014 performance stock award.
+In March 2018, the compensation committee certified the company's performance against the performance conditions for the 2015 performance stock award.

-The table below sets forth the number of restricted stock units earned by each executive officer, other than Mr. Cotton, based upon satisfaction of the performance criteria set forth in each named executive officer's 2014 performance award agreement.
-Mr. Cotton was not a named executive officer of the company in 2014.
+The table below sets forth the number of restricted stock units earned by each executive officer based upon satisfaction of the performance criteria set forth in each named executive officer's 2015 performance award agreement.

-2014 PERFORMANCE AWARDS EARNED
+2015 PERFORMANCE AWARDS EARNED

 Mix of Performance Criteria for Performance Award

-Executive Total Shareholder Return (1) GSWC Operating Expense Controls (2) ASUS Cumulative Net Earnings (3) Total
+Executive Total Shareholder Return (1) GSWC Operating Expense Controls (2) ASUS Cumulative Net Earnings (3) New Base Acquisition Success Rate (4) Total

-Robert J.

-Sprowls 25.0% 50.0% 25.0% 100.0%
+Robert J. Sprowls 25.0% 50.0% 25.0% - 100.0%

-Eva G. Tang 25.0% 50.0% 25.0% 100.0%
+Eva G. Tang 25.0% 50.0% 25.0% - 100.0%

-Denise L.

-Kruger 25.0% 75.0% 0.0% 100.0%
+Denise L. Kruger 25.0% 75.0% - 1 100.0%

+James C. Cotton 25.0% - 20.0% 55.0% 100.0%

-Patrick R. Scanlon 25.0% 75.0% 0.0% 100.0%
+Patrick R. Scanlon 25.0% 75.0% - - 100.0%